rossijonas/walk/README.md

 - Allow filtering by minimum file size.

-- Allow deleting the files matched.
+- Allow deleting the files matched (with option to provide logs).

 ## Installation